CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     sudo apt-get install docker.io docker-compose
     ```

     !!!
-Info "Alternatives to docker"
+Info "Alternatives to docker 🐋"
         You can instead use podman compose or similar, but we will use docker as it is the most common tool.

 1. Once docker compose is installed, let's deploy 4cat and see how the it looks and works.
 You will need to clone the repository and run docker-compose inside the cloned folder: